 I couldn’t work out how to eat in a way that meant I could enjoy my food and still lose weight, without obsessing over calories.

 And, there was that one thing I wanted more than anything:

 I wanted to be free.

-You know, they forgot to eat sometimes (whaaaa?), and they shimmied through life wearing bikinis, slim fitting jeans and well, whatever they want because it ALWAYS LOOKED GOOD.
-(Did these women actually exist?)
+You know, they forget to eat sometimes (whaaaa?), and they shimmy through life wearing bikinis, skinny jeans and well, whatever they want because it ALWAYS LOOKS GOOD.

-I was just confused.
-And I wanted to be not confused, slim and happy.
+I was so confused.
+And I wanted to be not confused.
+I wanted to be slim and happy.

-You see, on the one hand I desperately wanted to lose the weight I’d gained in the last decade, and of course, I wanted to lose it as fast as possible so I could get on with my life and all the shiny, exciting things that happen to women when they’re slim and happy.
+You see, on one hand I desperately wanted to lose weight, (I’d gained 30lbs in the last few years), and of course, I wanted to lose it as fast as possible.
+What I really wanted to do was get on with enjoying my life, and having that confidence that women have when they’re slim and happy.

 In fact, I wanted to be healthier, stronger, fitter and yes, I’ll admit it, better looking than I was in my 20’s because you know, life, getting older, ego, etc.

 So What Would Work for Me?